 Spain shares with other OECD countries the need for a whole-of-government approach to reform.
 This is especially needed given its high degree of decentralisation and institutional fragmentation throughout the public sector, as illustrated in this report.
 This was a key focus of the OECD Public Governance Review of Estonia (OECD, 2011), a country with a hybrid governance structure, combining strong vertical silos and formal, legalistic arrangements with many personal and informal networks.
 A whole-of-government approach, where horizontal co-ordination and integration are embedded in the process of policy design and implementation, helps a government respond to complexity.
-Whole-of-government approaches can recalibrate systems that have moved too far into sector-based silos, have become fragmented or that suffer from poor co-ordination and co-operation.
-Such an approach, however, requires high-level guidance to set expectations and ensure overall accountability, as well as cross-sectorial management and cultural change, as illustrated in the OECD Public Governance Review of Finland (OECD, 2010).
+Whole-of-government approaches can recalibrate systems that have moved too far into sector-based silos, have become fragmented or that suffer from poor co-ordination and ensure overall accountability, as well as cross-sectorial management and cultural change, as illustrated in the OECD Public Governance Review of Finland (OECD, 2010).